Why is Friends of the Everglades Involved in Legal Actions?

 Friends of the Everglades was founded by Marjory Stoneman Douglas in 1969 as an advocacy group to preserve and protect the only Everglades on Earth.
 By the 1960s, after decades of human manipulation – driven mostly by greed and poor understanding of the flood control, water supply and ecological values that the Everglades provides – this priceless asset was in imminent danger of disappearing forever.
 Douglas founded Friends of the Everglades to stop the construction of a huge jetport in the Big Cypress portion of the Everglades.
 Due in large part to Friends’ advocacy, President Nixon scrapped funding for the project.

-Along with the Miccosukee Tribe of Indians, Friends has valiantly struggled in court for decades to abate agricultural chemical pollution of the Everglades.
-Friends’ case to abate agricultural chemical pollution of the Everglades (“phosphorus”), currently before federal district judge Alan Gold, is finally yielding significant results.
-Friends’ ultimate goal in this case is to ensure that the Everglades is protected from harmful effects of man-made pollution.
+Along with the Miccosukee Tribe of Indians, Friends valiantly struggled in court for decades to abate agricultural chemical pollution of the Everglades.
+Friends’ case to abate agricultural chemical pollution of the Everglades (phosphorus) before federal district judge Alan Gold yielded significant results.
+Friends’ ultimate goal in this case was to ensure that the Everglades is protected from harmful effects of man-made pollution.

 View pdf files of recent opinions in Friends’ cases: